FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 bash nodes/127.0.0.1/start_all.sh
 ```

-Successful startup will output a response similar to the following, otherwise, please use `netstat -an | grep tcp` to check whether the machine's `30300~30303, 20200~20203, 8545~8548` ports are occupied.
+Success will output a response similar to the following, otherwise, please use `netstat -an | grep tcp` to check whether the machine's `30300~30303, 20200~20203, 8545~8548` ports are occupied.

 ```bash
 try to start node0